Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 In the real world, all variables are related to each other.

 For example, both inflation and market interest rates affect bond prices.
-Sensitivity analysis will consider how much a change in inflation will affect the bond price.
+Our analysis will consider how much a change in inflation will affect the bond price.
 And how a change in market interest rate will affect bond prices.

 But it won’t consider how a change in inflation will affect the market interest rate or vice versa.
 This is actually an incomplete analysis.